 God promised that agricultural results would differ from that of all other nations.
 For Israel was the nation with whom God covenanted.
 God’s promise to Israel was not like a doting celestial grandfather.
 The promise and the covenant had requirements.
 In order to be blessed, we had to obey God and His Word.
 As it is written in the Torah:

 If you pay attention to these laws and are careful to follow them, then the LORD your God will keep his covenant of love with you, as he swore to your forefathers.
 He will love you and bless you and increase your numbers.
 He will bless the fruit of your womb, the crops of your land—your grain, new wine and oil—the calves of your herds and the lambs of your flocks in the land that he swore to your forefathers to give you.

 God Himself was the provider and could give a bounteous harvest or allow a shortfall.
 If Israel obeyed, she found a full table, if she disobeyed, she found a shortfall at harvest time.
 Therefore, it was right to give the first of the crops back to Him as a way of showing our gratitude.
 In fact, the Torah stated that we couldn’t even eat from the produce until the firstfruits had been dedicated to God.2

 Shavuot is described in Leviticus 23.
 It is linked to Passover, occurring near the end of the Passover season.
 The very name of the holiday, Shavuot, means “weeks,” coming as it does seven weeks after Passover, as the fiftieth day after the Sabbath that fell during Passover.3 The Passover-Shavuot season followed this order:

 - Passover was a one-day holiday.

 - Unleavened Bread lasted seven days.
-(By Second Temple times, Passover and Unleavened bread had been combined into one holiday, so that today, the eight days is designated as Passover.)
+(By Second Temple times, Passover and Unleavened Bread had been combined into one holiday, so that today, the eight days are designated as Passover.)

 - The sheaf of firstfruits of the first barley harvest was presented.4